sonic182/aioload/README.rst

 Note
 ====

 Python has limits, if your applications is crazy fast like this_ crystal server, the test will be limited by aiohttp's client speed.
-If your app responds in more than 20ms (aprox) would be ok.

 Contribute